watson/nodeboat/README.md

 Oslo from Copenhagen and back again][5] at the end of September - and we want all our current and future friends to come.

-We set out from Copenhagen at 4:30pm on Wednesday the 20th of September and will arrive in Oslo, Norway the next morning.
+We set out from Copenhagen at 4:30pm on Tuesday the 20th of September and will arrive in Oslo, Norway the next morning.
 After spending the day in beautiful Oslo, we'll board the cruise ship for our return voyage back to Copenhagen where we'll arrive the morning after on the 22nd at